-If at least one translation of an asset exists in the current site, you can edit two language versions of the asset side by side by toggling the locale compare mode on.
+When multiple translations of an asset exist in the current site, you can compare two of the translations side by side and choose to edit one of them.

-To compare two language versions of an asset
+To compare two translations of an asset

 - 1. Log in to the site you want to work with. - 2.
-Find and open the asset whose language versions you want to compare: - a.
+Find and open the asset whose translations you want to compare: - a.
 Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Search. - If you previously added the asset to a tag, select the tag that contains the asset in the Tags tree in the navigation pane.
 (If the Tags tree is collapsed, expand it by clicking the Tags bar.)